prismray/Facebook_Data_Viz/README.md

 ### **4. Hypothesis**
 We tested the following Hypotheses:

-**A.1** Hypothesis for Ribo's messages: Conversations with ex-girlfriends vary from conversations with friends
+**A.1** Hypothesis for Ribo's messages: Conversations with ex-girlfriends will vary greatly in terms of word choice and sentiment

+**A.2** Hypothesis for Ribo's messages: Conversations with his friend are more likely to contain expletives and action words compared to messages with ex-girlfriends

-**A.2** Hypothesis for Aash's messages: Conversations with high-school freinds vary from conversations with university friends
+**A.3** Hypothesis for Aash's messages: Conversations with high-school friends vary from conversations with university friends

-**B.1** Most active months of the year should be around one's Birthday month
+**B.1** There will be a spike in commenting activity during one's birthday.

-**B.2** Reasons for reduced usage of Facebook could be mom joining Facebook or switching to other social media platforms such as Instagram/Snapchat
+**B.2** There will be a reduction in Facebook usage either after parents joined or after introduction of competing social media platforms

-**C.1** We are more likely to "comment" on photos over both other comments and videos
+**C.1** Both Aash and Ribo are more likely to "comment" on photos versus replies to comments and videos

-**D.1** We "comment" and "like" more on weekends
+**D.1** Both Aash and Ribo are morelikely to "comment" and "like" on the weeken ds or after 5pm.

-**E.1** Even with their diverse backgrounds, Ribo and Aash should have some common advertisers
+**E.1** Although Aash and Ribo are from different contires with diverse backgrounds, they will still have some common advertisers.

 ### **5. Testing:**
 To test the above Hyptheses we visualized the following: